-So, the ghastly 2020 and the little-better 2021 is behind us and tourism and hospitality might return to a new normal.
+So, the ghastly 2020 and the little-better 2021 is behind us and tourism and hospitality might return to a new normal by, say, 2023.
 If so, then these thoughts from a year or two ago may still apply to a Scottish holiday.

 Consider this scenario.
 It used to happen most years back then, when Johanna guided private clients, often from the USA.
 These lovely people had their Scottish vacations all planned out by agencies – with bookings made in top class hotels every time.

 A source of Scottish information

-In short, they stayed in some very fine places, you can be sure.
+In short, they stayed in some very fine places on their Scottish holiday, you can be sure.
 It was Johanna’s job to get them to their plush stopovers as well as to be a source of information on Scotland during the day.

 (Pictured here) Lovely farmhouse accommodation near Oban.
 I can’t remember the cat and the keyring being the same size though.